smartie-tien/test/to_Tidy.md

 This phase consists of the following components :

 - Read the dataset from the DynamoDB table "Raw"
+- Create a csv export of the dataset in RawExports
 - Retrieve the partner-specific R transformation script and YAML file with the business rules from GitHub
 - Transform the dataset, based on the R-script and YAML file
 - Write the result to the DynamoDB table "Tidy"
 - Generate a Content Report, which contains the result of the content validation of the dataset
-- Move the source file from the S3 folder "Raw" to "Transformed" with a link to the Technical and Content Report and a download of the respective Raw export to csv
+- Move the source file from the S3 folder "Raw" to "Transformed" with a link to the Technical and Content Report and a download link to the corresponding csv RawExports

 What is shown in the **Content Report** ?